manav98/Calculator/README.md

+Calculator software
-Calculator software made in Tkinter Library of Python
+Made in Python using Tkinter